Serotonin

 This significantly reduces excitatory transmission in the thalamocortical regions of the visual and somatosensory systems.

-- 5-HT filters glutamatergic input from the cortex and thalamus into the basolateral amygdala by activating presynaptic 5-HT1B receptors, not 5-HT1A receptors.
+5-HT1B receptors thus appear to regulate the development of the thalamic cortex by inhibiting glutamate release.46 - 5-HT filters glutamatergic input from the cortex and thalamus into the basolateral amygdala by activating presynaptic 5-HT1B receptors, not 5-HT1A receptors.47

 - Vascular functions

-- Predominantly inhibiting
+- Predominantly inhibiting48

 -